 Whether you are looking for your first home or trying to save money by refinancing your current home the process of obtaining a mortgage can be scary especially if your not exactly sure you know what you’re doing.
 We’ve all heard the horror stories of people not realizing what they were getting themselves into and losing their homes because of it.
-Here are some questions that I am frequently asked that I will share to keep you from being one of those people.
+Here are some mortgage FAQs that I will share to keep you from being one of those people.

 Besides a very important part of the human body and ARM is a mortgage acronym that stands for Adjustable Rate Mortgage.
 The rate is generally fixed for a short term at the beginning of the loan, generally for the first 3, 5, or 7 years of the loan and after that the rate adjusts to the current market rate as often as stated in the contract, usually annually.
 The reason people usually choose an ARM is a bet that rates are going to drop.
 An ARM usually offers a lower initial interest rate, someone choosing an ARM generally wants to take advantage of the initially low interest rate but intends to refinance at the end of the fixed period, or if they think rates will drop further they will take advantage of the rate adjustments while rates decline.